aidadatahub/aidadatahub.github.io/_news/2024-01-30-acrospeech-first-support-to-speech.md

 be life changing for the patients.

-The AIDA Data Hub support function has hitherto been targeted mainly to the AIDA community in medical imaging diagnostics AI, but is now being opened up to a greater audience within precision health.
+The AIDA Data Hub support function has hitherto been targeted mainly to the AIDA community in medical imaging diagnostics AI, but is now opening up provide user fee based support to a greater audience within precision health, and this is the both first support project outside of medical imaging and the first support project paid for by user fees.
 If you are interested in receiving support for your project you can apply below.

 <br/>